 Figure 1 – Spectrum of colors contained in sunlight.

-For instance, street lighting, typically High Pressure Sodium (HPS) has a CRI value of 20-40 while incadescent lights that we typically use to illuminate our homes have a CRI of 100.
-All values that fall below CRI 50 are considered difficult to work under and unable to portray objects in their true colors while values above 50 are the opposite.
-This is why everything in street lighting (if it’s HPS) looks yellowish while under incandescent bulbs even though they too are yellow-ish and warm, objects are visible in their natural state.
+For instance, street lighting, typically High Pressure Sodium (HPS) has a CRI value of 20-40.
+Incadescent lights that we typically use to illuminate our homes have a CRI of 100.
+Typically, we consider CRI values below 50 to be difficult to work under and unable to portray objects in their true colors.
+Values above 50 are the opposite.
+This is why everything in street lighting (if it’s HPS) looks yellowish while under incandescent bulbs, even though they too are yellow-ish and warm, objects are visible in their natural state.

 HPS Light – CRI Value 30

 Incandescent Light – CRI Value 90